Goldenkrew3000/Hojuix/README.md

 # List of bugs/issues to fix
 - Clean up the PMMGR (And fix the slow allocation speed on 12th gen Intel)
 - Rewrite the VMMGR
+- Add more verbose errors to the VMMGR
-- Add a way to free virtual memory
+- Add a way to free physical memory from the VMMGR (Traverse the TLB)
 - Add a way for the VMMGR to allocate memory and send a random address back in a range
 - Properly implement the new interrupt handler
 - Switch syscall handler from interrupt based to 'syscall' instruction way